HeiderJeffer/scripts-uninstall-and-reinstall-Microsoft-Store/README.md

-# scripts-uninstall-and-reinstall-windows-store
+# Scripts to uninstall and reinstall Microsoft Store
-I create scripts uninstall and reinstall windows store  to make MS store minimalistic and remove all unwanted MS apps
+I create scripts uninstall and reinstall  Microsoft Store to make MS store minimalistic and remove all unwanted MS apps, and only install the apps that I need.
 # How it is work?
 - Simply open Powershell as admin
 - To uninstall MS Store, Copy paste the following: